kristapratico/azure-sdk-for-python/sdk/cognitiveservices/azure-cognitiveservices-formrecognizer/README2.md

 custom model, and managing a user's custom models on their account.

 The user can choose to train with or without labels using the methods `begin_labeled_training` or `begin_training`.
-Both methods take as input a blob sas url to the documents to use for training.
-Each training method will return a poller object which is used to get the eventual training result.
+Both methods take as input a blob SAS url to the documents to use for training.
+Each training method will return a poller object which is used to get the training result.

-A custom model can then be used to analyze custom forms using the `analyze_form` or `extract_labeled_fields` methods.
+A custom model can be used to analyze forms using the `analyze_form` or `extract_labeled_fields` methods.
 The `model_id` from the training result is passed into the methods, along with the input form to analyze (content-type is determined internally).
 Both methods return a poller object which is used to get the result object.